Matherunner/hldoc/entity.rst

 joining the midpoints of every wall.
 For example, with :math:`\beta = \pi/2` the first and the last walls will be perpendicular, and with :math:`\beta =
 \pi` the they will be opposite and parallel instead.
-Let :math:`\mathbf{v}_i` be the velocity immediatley after colliding with the :math:`i`-th wall, and assuming :math:`\mathbf{v}_0` is parallel to and coincident with the first wall.
+Let :math:`\mathbf{v}_i` be the velocity immediately after colliding with the :math:`i`-th wall, and assuming :math:`\mathbf{v}_0` is parallel to and coincident with the first wall.
 Assume also that :math:`0 \le \beta / (n-1) \le \pi/2`, which means that the angle between adjacent planes cannot be acute.
 If the velocity does not